-England’s World Cup-winning Eoin Morgan celebrates his 33rd birthday this month.
-After his sensational start to his one-day career and his successful Test debut, he was a Wisden Cricketer of the Year in 2011.
-This tribute was written the following year.
+After a sensational start to his England one-day career and his successful Test debut, Eoin Morgan was a Wisden Cricketer of the Year in 2011.

 High-quality cricketers have emerged from the unlikeliest of places but very few people, if any, would have predicted that a housing estate in north County Dublin would give birth to one.
 But it was here, within hitting distance of the Irish Sea, that Eoin Morgan took his first steps to becoming England’s finest limited-overs batsman and, arguably, the most versatile in world cricket.
 Without him to keep their batting afloat in the early stages, it is safe to say that England would not have won their first global trophy, the World Twenty20 in 2010.